anthonp/Yahtzee-in-Python/README.md

 # Yahtzee in Python

-## COMP-150 Final Project Instructions:
+## COMP-150 Programming Control Structures Final Project Instructions:

 * Must be able to save a game
 * Must be able to load a game